Health Feature Articles

 - Create an obstacle course in the yard.

-- Have lots of books available (board books and picture books).
+- Have lots of books available.
 Visit your local library.

 - Provide puppets and encourage children to put on a puppet show.